jason1365/OutlookCalendarSync/README.md

 ## Install

+Download the [latest release](../../releases/latest) and install the package that matches your Outlook bitness:

+- `OutlookCalendarSync-x86.msi` for 32-bit Outlook.
+- `OutlookCalendarSync-x64.msi` for 64-bit Outlook.

-Download the [latest release](https://github.com/David-Engel/OutlookCalendarSync/releases/latest) and run the installer.
-It will create a Start Menu shortcut and one in your personal Startup folder so it will start on login.
-It requires Outlook to be installed locally (only tested against Outlook 2016).
+You can confirm Outlook's bitness from `File > Office Account > About Outlook`.
+The installer will create a Start Menu shortcut and one in your personal Startup folder so it will start on login.
+Outlook must be installed locally (validated with Outlook 2016).

 ## Configure Settings